Aerospace911/Roblox-Galaxy-Perfect-Warp-3.5/README.md

 6. Use either clipboardcord.ahk or activecolorcheck.ahk to find the X
 7. Place your mouse over the center of the notch on the warp bar
 8. Open the [Desmos template](https://www.desmos.com/calculator/xzc0pys7an) that I have made for you
-9. Copy the X cord and paste it into the x column with the corresponds with the warp notch value.
+9. Copy the X cords and paste it into the x column with the corresponding warp notch value in the y column.
 10.